Kingdom of Larantuka: Political Structure

+Each of the villages had for themselves a tuan tanah, lord of the land, as a spiritual representation of the King.

 Legacy

 In present-day Indonesia, unique Catholic traditions close to Easter days remain, locally known as the Semana Santa.
 It involves a procession carrying statues of Jesus and Virgin Mary (locally referred to as Tuan Ana and Tuan Ma) to a local beach, then to Cathedral of the Queen of the Rosary, the seat of the bishop.
 The raja title is still held by descendants of the past kings (most recently by Don Andre III Marthinus DVG on 2016), although it is not associated with any secular authority.
 The residence (istana) of the king still stands to this day.

 According to the 2010 census, the majority of the population in the kingdom's former territories, and the East Nusa Tenggara province as a whole, remained Catholics.